openhab/openhab-addons/addons/io/org.openhab.io.homekit/README.md

 At the very least, you cannot use repeating (111-11-111) or sequential (123-45-678) pin codes.
 If your home network is secure, a good starting point is the pin code used in most sample applications: 031-45-154.

-Other settings, such as using Fahrenheit temperatures, customizing the thermostat heat/cool/auto modes, and specifying the interface to advertise the HomeKit bridge (which can be edited in PaperUI standard mode) are also illustrated in the following sample:
+Other settings, such as using Fahrenheit temperatures, customizing the thermostat heat/cool/auto modes, and specifying the interface to advertise the HomeKit bridge (which can be edited in Paper UI standard mode) are also illustrated in the following sample:

 ```
 org.openhab.homekit:port=9124